GautamSharda/Radah/README.md

 Because Radah aims to run on many platforms, it is a [Tauri](https://tauri.app/) application.
 You can read their docs to figure out how to run Radah.

 This application is open source because we think developers as well as RadahAI could both benefit from it.
-However, RadahAI is **not** an open source company and will release closed source products based on technology we open source.
+However, RadahAI will release closed source products based on technology we open source.

 To start contributing join the community [discord server](https://discord.gg/JyhGGfsqHj) and know that: